Projects with this topic

 -

-The Delianiser is a historically constrained audio system design project exploring the upper limits of what could have been built in 1964 using only the materials, components, and knowledge that existed at the time.
+The Delianiser is a historically constrained audio-systems design project exploring the upper limits of what could have been built in 1964 using only the materials, components, and knowledge that existed at the time.
 It uses a network-oriented signal/control architecture (rather than a track-oriented workflow), informed by the experimental lineage of Daphne Oram and Delia Derbyshire.
 It also forward-tracks the architecture into modern technology to test whether a DAW derived from this pedigree can form a useful strict functional superset of the 1964 design.

 Updated -